What is Hypermobility Syndrome ( HMS ) & How Can Physio Help?

-What is hypermobility syndrome (HMS)?
+What is Hypermobility Syndrome (HMS)?

 Being hypermobile means some or all of your joints have an unusually large range of movement.
 This means you can move your limbs into positions that others can’t.
 This is due to the genetic differences in the flexibility or ‘stretchiness’ of the connective tissue in our bodies (ligaments, tendons, muscle, skin).